mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 **generateQRCode( data, ecc , header )**

+The `generateQRCode` takes a data, ECC (Error correction level) which when not passed defaults to L and header which defaults to empty string if not passed.
+Returns a base64 encoded PNG image.

  - `data` - Data needs to be compressed and encoded.

  - `ecc` - Error Correction Level for the QR generated. defaults to `"L"`.